-Monique Shaw, program officer, joined the Robert Wood Johnson Foundation (RWJF) in 2019.
+Monique Shaw, senior program officer, joined the Robert Wood Johnson Foundation (RWJF) in 2019.
 A committed public health practitioner, she draws upon her prior work in health education, health policy research, program coordination, and community outreach to transform systems and build a Culture of Health that provides everyone in America a fair and just opportunity for health and well-being.
 She views her work as enabling healthcare, public health, and social service systems to work closely together to disrupt systems of oppression by centering communities most impacted by inequity.
 She strives to leverage philanthropic resources to support systems change, power building strategies, and transformative leadership to advance racial and health equity.

 Previously, Monique served as an assistant program director at the University of the Sciences.
 She also worked as program coordinator for the University of Pennsylvania’s MPH program, managing the admissions process for hundreds of applicants annually, and serving as a liaison between the MPH program and community-based public health agencies and healthcare and non-profit organizations.